Anna-Marie

 Self Portrait 1997

-“I Cage the Muse” came at a time in my life when I was experiencing an artistic struggle.
+I had no idea “I Cage the Muse” would turn into the first portrait of my Relevant Women project.
+This painting came at a time in my life when I was experiencing an artistic struggle.
 I wanted more time for my painting and art.
-However, I was a stay at home mom, dedicated to my children, their school/education, our home, my husband.
-I was fitting in my art, but it never felt like enough.
+However, I was a stay at home mom, dedicated to my children, their school, education, our home, my husband.

-I was and am relevant as a mother and as an artist.
+I was, and am, relevant as a mother and as an artist.
 Now I am creating a global circle of relevant woman.
-As I paint each woman’s portrait in the Relevant Women project.
-I now know it started with my own.
+As I paint each woman’s portrait in the Relevant Women project, I now know it started with my own.

-I Caged the Muse
+I Cage the Muse

 Relevant-Women-Paintings